15 Vietnamese universities entered the QS Asia rankings in 2024, including 4 schools appearing for the first time.

 QS (UK) is one of the three most prestigious and influential university ranking organizations in the world, along with THE (UK) and Shanghai Jiao Tong University (China) rankings.

-Of the 857 higher education institutions ranked this time, 149 schools are included for the first time.
+Of the 857 higher education institutions ranked this time, 149 schools are participating for the first time.

-The QS ranking is based on 11 indicators.
-Of which, the opinions of scholars and employers have the highest weight, at 30 and 20% respectively.
+The ranking results are based on 11 indicators by QS.
+Of which, the opinions of scholars and employers have the highest weight, 30 and 20% respectively.
 The rest are the ratio of lecturers/students (10%), the ratio of lecturers with PhD degrees (5%), the number of scientific articles/lecturer (5%), the ratio of citations/scientific articles (10%), the international research network (10%), the ratio of international lecturers (2.5%), the ratio of international students (2.5%).

 In Southeast Asia alone, the University of Malaya (Malaysia) has the highest position - 11th.